 Camera Type-Phone verses Digital

-My husband has graciously offered to let me use his Canon camera, which takes awesome pictures.
+My husband has graciously offered to let me use his Canon 6D camera, which takes awesome pictures.
 I prefer the camera on my Samsung Galaxy S6 phone.
 I take it everywhere I go and can easily take it out when a photo opportunity presents itself, especially when I’m out and about.

 I don’t think its important if one uses a camera or a camera phone (if you disagree let me know below).
 I think its more important how skilled the person is in using the camera and how they take photos.

 I’m sure some people would argue that one is better than the other.
-I know there are particular brands of cameras out there that are known for taking quality photos.
+I know there are particular brands of cameras out there that are known for taking quality nature photos.
 Use whatever type of camera works for you.

-Quantity-How Many Photos Should One Take?
+How Many Photos Should You Take?

 Since I’m pretty new to this whole blogging world (3 months now), I recently decided I should take as many photos of my flowers and garden as possible.
 I have also taken photos that I find interesting when I’m out and about of various plants and flowers.